-The CDC purchases all butter and skim milk powder tendered to it at either the Canadian support price or at other prices established by the CDC, depending on the intended resale markets, except for a portion of butter imported by the CDC at international market prices.
+All butter and skim milk powder sold were purchased by the CDC at either the Canadian support price or at other prices established by the CDC, depending on the intended resale markets, except for a portion of butter imported by the CDC at international market prices.
 These costs are expensed under cost of sales when the goods are shipped to customers.